National Council of Churches in the Philippines

-The National Council of Churches in the Philippines (NCCP; Sangguniáng Pambansâ ng mga Simbahan sa Pilipinas) is a fellowship of ten Protestant and non Roman Catholic Churches in the Philippines denominations, and ten service-oriented organizations in the Philippines.
-A member of the World Council of Churches and the Christian Conference of Asia, the NCCP represents close to twelve million Protestant adherents.
+The National Council of Churches in the Philippines (NCCP; Sangguniáng Pambansâ ng mga Simbahan sa Pilipinas) is a fellowship of ten Protestant and non-Catholic churches in the Philippines denominations, and ten service-oriented organizations in the Philippines.
+A member of the World Council of Churches and the Christian Conference of Asia, the NCCP represents close to 3 million Protestant adherents in the Philippines according to the 2020 Philippine census, making it the fourth (4th) largest denomination in the country.
 Advocacy for environmental protection and against large-scale mining are part of its core mission.
 Christian organizations other than churches may be received as associate members.

 History and structure

 The NCCP was established in 1963.
 Its forerunners include the Philippine Federation of Christian Churches in 1949; the Philippine Federation of Evangelical Churches in 1939; the National Christian Council in 1929; the Evangelical Union in 1901; and the Missionary Alliance in 1900.

 It is currently organised in ten regional ecumenical councils: